Skip to Content

 Mohammad gained his PhD in Law in 2020 at King’s College London.
 His thesis focused on the role of international legal practice in theorising human rights and engaged with general legal theories and contemporary philosophical approaches to human rights.

-Having previously studied law in Iran up to PhD level and qualified as Attorney at Law, he was awarded a Chevening Scholarship from the British Council and studied his second LLM in Human Rights at Birkbeck, University of London.
+Having previously studied law in Iran up to PhD level and qualified as Attorney at Law, he was awarded a Chevening Scholarship from the British Council and studied an LLM in Human Rights at Birkbeck, University of London.
 He also obtained a Graduate Diploma in Law (GDL) at the University of Westminster.

 Before joining Brunel, Mohammad worked as Lecturer in Law at the University of Kent and held visiting positions at the London School of Economics (LSE) and King’s College London where he taught a range of classes on public law, EU law, property law and jurisprudence.
 He also worked as Legal Advisor and Senior Associate at the University of Essex Human Rights in Iran Unit.